AhmadIssa0/MinesweeperFlags-AI/README.md

 # MinesweeperFlags-AI

-In this project, we train a convolutional neural network AI to play Minesweeper Flags through self-play using the Scala library deeplearning4j.
+In this project, we train a convolutional neural network AI to play Minesweeper Flags through self-play using the Scala machine learning library deeplearning4j.
 Also included is a GUI written in ScalaFX allowing a human player to play against the AI.

 Minesweeper flags is a two-player turn-based variant of Minesweeper, where instead of mines there are flags, and the goal is to capture flags.
 When a player clicks on a square revealing a flag, thereby capturing it, he/she is given another turn.